 - Mister B&B (for finding LGBT+ friendly accommodation)

 You don’t need to use dating apps in any sort of romantic way either.
-Some are great for connecting with LGBT+ locals and travellers as friends.
+Some are great for connecting as friends.
 If you’re lucky, you may find yourself connecting with a local who can show you all the best spots in their area.

 5. Research Local Social Etiquette